 An organisation’s culture has a direct effect on crisis management because it impacts leadership’s decision-making process by serving as its North Star: it mitigates doubt, reduces reaction time and can serve as a common thread to connect one action with another.
 Consumer-focused organisations in particular listen and quickly adapt as they recognise the need to ‘elevate their game’ and help solve the problem.

 Conversely, the absence of a strong corporate culture can immediately affect a crisis response process.

-According to Helio Fred Garcia, a professor at New York University School of Business, the three fundamental elements for facing a crisis are intellectual rigor, deep knowledge and emotional discipline.
+According to Helio Fred Garcia, a professor at New York University School of Business, the three fundamental elements for facing a crisis are intellectual rigour, deep knowledge and emotional discipline.

 In organisations where hierarchy and power are more important than deep knowledge and expertise, crises tend to last longer.
 Without knowing the root cause of a situation, it is nearly impossible for an organisation to really understand what failed – especially if those who understand the granularities of the process are not part of the conversation.